 Sue Ruka works for North Conway’s Memorial Hospital and the MWV Health Collaborative, which serve the Mount Washington Valley region.
 Her work in healthcare and rural communities, as well as a specialty with quality-of-life care for individuals with dementia and memory loss.

 Sue was drawn to the Steering Committee by her passion for working on issues impacting older adults.
 She believes older adults have a wisdom and expertise that adds richness and value to our communities.
 She was interested in working with other individuals and organizations within the state to listen, share, and work collaboratively to enhance quality of life and enable people to remain in their communities of choice on a wide scope.
 She hopes to bring representation of issues that particularly concern more rural communities in which aging seniors hope to stay.
-She is also a member of the AHA Advocacy work group.
+She is also a member of the NHAHA Advocacy work group.

 Sue is no doubt hard working, and definitely has her hands occupied at home as well with her two greyhound dogs, who bring the same warmth and love to her home that she hopes to help seniors maintain as they age.